pauloguerraf/portfolio_nuxtjs/content/articles/puppet_talk.md

 ### Implementation

 PuppetTalk consists of 2 string puppets, 4 servomotors, 2 stepper motors, 1 Arduino board, and 1 computer.
-A pitch detection software program developed using openFrameworks, processes the audio signals captured by the computer's microphone.
+A pitch detection software program developed using **openFrameworks**, processes the audio signals captured by the computer's microphone.
 The software program extracts pitch information out of the audio signals and classifies them as low or high pitch sounds.
-Based on this classification, control signals are sent to the Arduino board, which in turn controls the motors that move the strings of the puppets accordingly.
+Based on this classification, control signals are sent to the **Arduino** board, which in turn controls the motors that move the strings of the puppets accordingly.
 <div class="imgs">
     <lazy-video-component
 	showcontrols='true' source="/projects_images/puppet_talk/video_1.mp4"